 A gorgeous Hopi overlay eagle necklace by Ruben Saufkie.
 The feathers on either side measure just under 3.5 inches long.
 Total length of this necklace is approximately 25 inches.
 The handmade chain enables the wearer to add a chain extender or to hook the clasp and wear the necklace at a shorter length. $1,875.
 (SANTA FE)

 All of the necklaces above are by Nick & MeWee Rosetta from Kewa.
 A five strand green turquoise necklace, 22 inches long. $1100.
 Next is a three strand necklace made with shell, jet, and silver beads.
 16 inches and $435.
 The five strand jet and silver necklace is 17 inches long and $680.
-The single strand turquoise, shell, and silver is 18 inches and $180.
+The single strand turquoise, shell, and silver is 18 inches and SOLD.
 Other single strands in different materials are available.
 (ALL IN TUCSON).

 (Click on image for larger view)